Harden, Embiid, Harris rally 76ers past Grizzlies 110-105 - NewsBreak

 Whatever the reason, Embiid missed his first six shots and Sixers fans booed when he tossed up a 28-foot airball in the second quarter.
 He was 2 of 14 for nine points in the half.
 Embiid entered second in the NBA in scoring at 33.1 points on 54% shooting from the floor.

-“He’s human,” Rivers said.
-“I think most of the shots he liked.”

-Maybe not when he drove down the lane for a thunderous one-handed dunk attempt that was soundly rejected by Jackson and led to a Memphis bucket for a 52-35 lead.
+Embiid even played the rare role of victim on a dunk attempt.
+He drive down the lane for a thunderous one-handed dunk attempt was soundly rejected by Jackson and led to a Memphis bucket for a 52-35 lead.

 The block encapsulated how badly Memphis had its way with the Sixers.